 Endler Guppy Temperature

-Endlers tolerate a slightly wider range than common guppies, roughly 72–80°F, and being closer to their wild ancestors, they tend to handle minor swings with a bit less stress.
-The same core advice still applies: keep it stable, and don’t assume hardiness is a reason to let temperature drift carelessly.
+➜ Swing tolerance: being closer to their wild ancestors, Endlers handle minor swings a bit better, but the same core advice applies, keep it stable, don’t assume hardiness is a reason to let temperature drift carelessly.

 Temperature for a Mixed Tank